 This mini-Expedition will re-visit the long forgotten battlefields of the Middle Eastern theatre of World War 1 where unified Arab forces under the leadership of Colonel T.E Lawrence fought to push-back the Ottoman-Turk occupation of the Arabian Peninsula in the hope of forcing the Ottoman Empire to capitulate.
 Col. T.E.
 Lawrence played a major role in unifying Arab Forces after the Great Arab Revolt of June 1916.

-After the Great War, Lawrence's unorthodox fighting strategy, desert survival techniques and character were considered remarkable and he was celebrated within military and private circles.
+After the Great War, Lawrence's unorthodox fighting strategy, desert survival techniques and exemplary character were celebrated within military and private circles.
 American writer and explorer Lowell Thomas covered the story of Lawrence's wartime actions and by shear public demand 'The Colonel' would become one of the world's first media celebrities gaining legendary status as 'Lawrence of Arabia.